DagdiHiman/CD-lab-programs/README.md

 2020 Compiler Design Lab Programs

 Ubuntu does not come installed with a lex and yacc compiler to do so install it first by
-1. Open the terminal
+1. Opening the terminal
 2. type  ```sudo apt-get install flex```
 3. enter your password

 after installation of flex finishes

 4. type ```sudo apt-get install bison```
-5. enter your pasword.
+5. enter your password.

-Successfully  Lex and Yacc have been installed on your system.
+Lex and Yacc have been Successfully installed on your system.

 Running a Lex and Yacc program
 1. write the lex program in a file and save it as  ```file.l```